dudenoob34/dude-zone/README.md

 Q. Wait, why did the name change?

-A: Because my mind is so impure and I know others are too.
+A: Because my mind is so impure.

 Q: Can I add something to this list?